adityayuga/go-grep/README.md

 # go-grep
-a golang service that provide API to grep a log file
+a golang service that provides API to grep a log file

-## Example How to Run
+## How to Run
 go run main.go -info-log=info.log -error-log=error.log

 ### Adding more log files
-if you want to add more log files, just adding the additional flag: `-log logtype=filepath`
+if you want to add more log files, just add the additional flag: `-log logtype=filepath`

 #### Example:
 ```